raspberrypilearning/build-an-octapi/en/step_11.md

 ./cluster_action.sh reboot
 ```

-**shutdown** – this shuts down each server and places it into a safe state.
+**shutdown** – shuts down each server and places it into a safe state.
 If a server is not shut down correctly, it may cause the micro SD card to be corrupted and lead to the processor failing to boot when next used.

 Example: